regimazone/orgmastra/examples/basics/scorers/toxicity/README.md

 The example includes three scenarios:

-1. High Toxicity: Testing a response with explicit personal attacks
+1. **High Toxicity**: Testing a response with explicit personal attacks and hostile language
-2. Mixed Toxicity: Testing a response with subtle dismissive language
+2. **Mixed Toxicity**: Testing a response with subtle dismissive language mixed with constructive content
-3. No Toxicity: Testing a constructive and professional response
+3. **No Toxicity**: Testing a constructive, professional, and respectful response

 Each scenario demonstrates: